Explore your mortgage options

 Here are some other ways to take control of your search like a real estate agent:

-- You should take advantage of online video tours.
+- Take advantage of virtual tours.

-Step 4: Research recent sale prices of comparable homes
+4. Research recent sale prices of comparable homes

-These recently sold homes (often referred to as “comps”) can help you decide what price you want to offer on the house you want.
+Recently sold homes (often referred to as “comps”) can help you decide what price you want to offer on the house you want.
 Make sure you’re only researching the sale prices of houses that were recently sold – not homes that are currently for sale.

 - Square footage